sam-kmn/sam-kmn/README.md

 ## [Take a look, at the project I'm currently working on](https://talkabout.netlify.app/)

 #### __More about me__
-- 📖 Currently learning `React`
+- 📖 Currently learning `Redux`
 <!-- - 🛠 Right now, working on __Debtnote__ -->
 - 🦉 My coding goals:
+    - Learn TypeScript
     - Learn MUI
-    - Learn TypeScript
     - Learn Tailwind
 - 📫 How to reach me:
     - samuel.kaminski@protonmail.com